vstan02/woden/README.md

 These packages can usually be installed through your distributions package manager.

 ### Building the project
-To build the project, we first need to create a separate build directory:
+To build the project, we first need to create a separate build directory and `cd` into it:
 ```
 mkdir build
+cd build
 ```

-Now that we've created our build directory (assuming it's created in the project root), we can `cd` into it and run `cmake` and pass the parent directory path to it, which is where the `CMakeLists.txt` file is located:
+Now that we've created our build directory (assuming it's created in the project root), we can install all dependencies with `conan` and run `cmake` (we need to pass the parent directory path to them, which is where the `CMakeLists.txt` file is located):
 ```
-cd build
+conan install .. --build=missing
-cmake ..
+cmake .. -DCMAKE_BUILD_TYPE=Release
 ```

 Once `cmake` is done generating makefiles, we can build the app by running `make` inside our build directory: